Body found in Midlothian forest preserve ID'd as Harvey woman who went missing on walk

 As friends and family gathered Wednesday afternoon to search the woods, suddenly police asked everyone to leave.

+Her family fears she may have been the victim of foul play.
+Her loved ones gathered for a vigil in Harvey Wednesday night, where they remembered her as the light of her family and community.
+In addition to working, relatives said Ceja Ramirez was also going to college.

+"She's just somebody that we believed in, that had our future in her hands, just like most of our kids here," said Alejandro Villegas, her uncle.
+"She was a sweet child that was humble, smiled, shy.
+She was a good person.
+And she just didn't deserve anything of this."

-The Cook County Sheriff will handle the investigation, forest preserve police said.
+The Cook County Sheriff will handle the investigation into her death, forest preserve police said.

 Body found in Midlothian forest preserve ID'd as Harvey woman who went missing on walk